The following guide highlights potential migration steps necessary during theia upgrades discovered when adopting the framework.

 }

-to download prebuilt binaries.
-If you are experiencing issues where some shared libraries are missing from the system it was originally built upon, you can tell prebuild-install
+keytar uses prebuild-install to download prebuilt binaries.
+If you are experiencing issues where some shared libraries are missing from the system it was originally built upon, you can tell prebuild-install to build the native extension locally by setting the environment variable before performing yarn:

 # either: